keeganpaleshi/RMTest/README.md

 `plot_time_series` takes its half-life values from the `time_fit` section.
 Specify custom values using the keys `hl_po214`, `hl_po218` and `hl_po210`.
-When these keys are omitted, `hl_po214` and `hl_po218` fall back to the physical values of 1.64×10⁻⁴ s and 186 s respectively. `hl_po210` defaults to 1.1956×10⁷ s (≈138 days).
+When these keys are omitted or set to ``null`` the values fall back to the physical half-lives of 1.64×10⁻⁴ s, 186 s and 1.1956×10⁷ s respectively.
 These custom half-lives control the decay model drawn over the time-series histogram.
 The same values are used in the `time_fit` routine itself, so changing `hl_po214` or `hl_po218` affects both the unbinned fit and the overlay in